 Conclusion

-WOOHOO – That was a Massilve list of Tools to get you started – There are FREE Versions and Paid Versions of almost Every tool, including many of them that give you a 30 Day Trial that will allow you to get them installed and configured in your network fairly quickly and get monitoring within a couple hours.
+WOOHOO – That was a Massive list of Tools to get you started – There are FREE Versions and Paid Versions of almost Every tool, including many of them that give you a 30 Day Trial that will allow you to get them installed and configured in your network fairly quickly and get monitoring within a couple hours.

 We hope these monitoring tools help you to monitor your Linux environment.
 If we forgot any tools or missed some by chance, please feel free to send us an email and we’ll happily add them to the bottom of this list of Linux Monitoring Tools & Software!